ecliptik/steamos-custom/README.md

 * Choice of GTK or text install methods

 Known Bugs:
-* Installer will fail on base-install, clicking continue a few times and contining the install will complete successfully
+* Installer will fail on base-install
+ * Workaround: click continue a few times, choose "Install the base system" to complete, and choose yes

 Todo:
 * Enable LVM storage options, drop in code is commented out, but steamos installer kernel lacks LVM modules